SATYAJIT1910/AndroCalculator-React/README.md

 3. ln and Degree mode not Implemented
 4. Requires packages only available in Java / .NET .
 A Backend with ASP.NET or with any Java Backend Framework required .

+# Original Project

+This project is a successor of [AndroCalculator](https://github.com/SATYAJIT1910/AndroCalculator) project

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).